pepperfm/api-responder-for-laravel/README.md

 ```
 response.data.entity
 ```
+You can customize methods that should return this format in config file

-####  This setting can be changed in the configuration file, and you will always receive the general format `response.data.entities`
+### Check the configuration file and change the flag to always receive the general format `response.data.entities`

 ---